 Before They Fly the Nest: Family Portraits with Teenagers

 I won’t lie if I say that family photography is my favorite.
 As a family woman myself, I like meeting close-knit nuclear families, big or small.
-They are the best material to work with (pardon my professional jargon).
+They are the best to work with!
 While shooting might become a bit of a mess (in a positive way), the result is always worth all the efforts.
 Glowing with affection, care, and love to each other, these people help tell my camera the story of their happiness.
 The most precious ones are, perhaps, family portraits with teenagers in photographs.
 Why?
 Teens are always bristling with ideas and strong opinions.
 Therefore, working with them is a real adventure.

 Javier, Laura, and the Bunch

 Joint portraits are not something new for this happy family of five.
 A while ago, when the kids were younger, Javier and Laura, the parents, have introduced them to the wonderful world of photography.
-Back then, the couple had to hire not one but two photographers to make the kids laugh and feel at ease.
+Back then, the couple had two photographers to make the kids laugh and feel at ease.
 And now, when the kids are all grown up, it was time to repeat this joyful photo experience.

 It is actually curious how I met Javier, the head of the family.
 One of my clients told him about my services and he turned to me for headshots.
 As Javier was pleased with photos for his business, he came up with a great idea to take his entire bunch to update their family portraits.